- A Brief History: Uniting Prahran

 Working for Us

-Prahran Mission is an equal opportunity employer and upholds the value of its workers – both paid and volunteer – and the principles of social justice in its workplace policies and practices.
+Uniting Prahran is an equal opportunity employer and upholds the value of its workers – both paid and volunteer – and the principles of social justice in its workplace policies and practices.
 It is committed to providing a safe environment for all its workers.
 Its services and programs are available to all people irrespective of class, race, religion, gender, age, sexuality or health status.
-Prahran Mission is a quality assured agency, as awarded by QIP.
+Uniting Prahran is a quality assured agency, as awarded by QIP.
 All its programs undergo regular audits and are committed to the continuous improvement of the services provided.

 When applying for a position, please forward your application to the relevant manager – as indicated in the Position Description – complete with a covering letter, a statement addressing the selection criteria and your CV.
 Current Vacancies